It is your life, others may walk with you but they won’t walk it for you.

 Freedom is power and as we know with power comes responsibility.
 Responsibility for yourself.
 To keep yourself safe, sound, healthy and happy.
 No point making your family and loved ones worry about you.
 So, let’s be smart and take care of ourselves.
 No 1 priority.
 No matter where your travel takes you, please do your best to eat well (doesn’t have to be fancy expensive, nutritional & healthy is good) and sleep well (at least 5-8 hours per night).

-In terms of safety, as a general rule of thumb; keep an eye on your belongings and don’t go down that dark alley way on your own.
-Guide books are great help but if you can try exploring unbeaten route.
+In terms of safety, as a general rule of thumb; keep an eye on your belongings and don’t go down that dark alleyway on your own.
+Guide books are a great help but if you can try exploring the unbeaten route.
 Either way, you will realize we live in a beautiful world.
 Use your freedom to broaden your mind and stretch your horizons.